sebastiaanluca/laravel-route-model-autobinding/README.md

 ### Caching bindings for production

 - `autobinding:cache`
-- Variable casing can still be changed after caching
+- Route segment variable casing can still be changed after caching
 - `autobinding:clear` to remove the cached bindings

 ### Configuration